liveblocks/zenrouter/README.md

-# `serv`
+# `zenrouter`

-`serv` is an opinionated router, with batteries included and encouraging patterns that remain maintable over time as your application grows.
+`zenrouter` is an opinionated router, with batteries included and encouraging patterns that remain maintable over time as your application grows.

 ## Installation

 ```
-npm i serv
+npm i zenrouter
 ```

 ## Purpose